KWSNick/filmnight/README.md

 * When a film is purchased the "added to your collection" appears multiple times and even when the title is already in the collection.
 (Rectified by altering a message to say "added to order" which better describes the view process at the trigger stage on 26th April 2021)

 * An item can be added to the basket with no quantities in any format.
+However the user will not be charged.

 # Deployment
 The Site is stored on GitHub pages and hosted on Heroku.
 These are linked by connecting the github repository to the